sohyunwriter/LangChain-OpenTutorial/docs/17-LangGraph/01-Core-Features/01-LangGraph-Introduction.md

 ## Overview

 LangGraph is a powerful framework that allows you to design complex workflows for language models using a graph-based structure.
-It enhances modularity, scalability, and efficiency in building AI-driven applications.
+It enhances the modularity, scalability, and efficiency in building AI-driven applications.

 This tutorial explains key Python concepts frequently used in LangGraph, including `TypedDict` , `Annotated` , and the `add_messages` function.
 We will also compare these concepts with standard Python features to highlight their advantages and typical use cases.